 The State has identified three Traditional Cultural Properties that are most associated with these practices: Kūkahau'ula, Lake Waiau, or Pu'u Līlīnoe.
 The project will be located 3400 feet from Kūkahau'ula, and on the other side of the summit from Waiau and Līlīnoe.
-A portion of the Access Way will traverse the lower portion of Kūkahau'ula.
+A portion of the access way will traverse the lower portion of Pu'u Hau'oki in the Kūkahau'ula TCP.
+This is the one-lane 200-foot length of access road mentioned earlier in this report.